I am still maintaining a very tight bubble, consistently mindful to come to my next position with a Covid-free standard of Best Practice.

 And, of course, I will adapt up or down according to the needs/vulnerability of whomever I care for.

-Now that we have entered Phase 3, I have stopped doing the excessive levels of wash down and bleaching.
+Now that we have entered into this early part of the vaccination phase I have stopped doing the excessive levels of wash down and bleaching.
 But...
-I continue to be very vigilant about keeping 2 meters and wearing a mask and rigorously using hand sanitiser
+I continue to be very vigilant about adhering to all the standards that help protect us all from accelerating transmission.

 I am an accomplished cook, able to plan extended menus, batch cooking so that every dish also becomes a meal in the freezer.